 A botanist by training, Beth crossed over into the world of Biology Education while studying for her PhD at LSU.
 Before assuming the mantle of a tenure-track researcher, she worked as an Instructor, a Curriculum Designer and Administrator at a Science Center, and a Swamp Field Trip Leader!
 Her main research interests are student learning in introductory courses, student perception of the learning environment, and instructor practices.
-When not leading a complete overhaul of the introductory biology courses at UT, she likes to remove english ivy from her yard.
-She swears she is going to learn to play the banjo one day.
+She can often be found petting her cats or getting in a quick yoga practice, when she is not drinking a glass of wine and thinking about new recipes (that her spouse can cook).
+She has an aspirational dream, as yet unrealized, to play the banjo one day.

-Ben is a graduate of Ball State University, where he earned both a MS in Biology and an EdD in Biology Education.
+Ben is a graduate of Ball State University, where he earned both a M.S. in Biology and an EdD in Biology Education.
 His dissertation focused on measuring attitude and engagement shifts in non-majors in response to technology in the classroom.
-Since joining UT, Ben has helped the lab continue with data collection and analysis of instructor practices and student anxiety in the introductory Biology sequence for majors.
+At UT, Ben helped the lab continue with data collection and analysis of instructor practices and student anxiety in the introductory Biology sequence for majors.
 His other projects include an examination of the impact of physical learning spaces on students as well as the development of an instrument to measure non-majors’ attitudes towards scientific literacy.
-In the spring semesters, he teaches a section of BIOL 160, the introductory Cell Biology course for majors.
 When not at work, he enjoys watching and critiquing film and TV or playing needlessly complex board games.

 Ben’s LinkedIn: https://www.linkedin.com/in/ben-england-11225294

 Anna Jo became interested in Biology Education while pursuing her MS in Educational Psychology.
 Her research involved investigating changes over time during curriculum reform, specifically related to instructional strategies, learning retention, and learning gains.
-Anna Jo is currently a post-doctoral associate in the Andrews lab at the University of Georgia.
+Anna Jo moved on to a post-doctoral associate position in the Andrews lab at the University of Georgia before moving to Maryland for her current position.
 When she is not conducting interviews and observations, she can be found jamming on the flat track.